What is Christmas?

 Secret Santa gift exchange

 Exchanging gifts and having fun is what Secret Santa is all about!
 Secret Santa involves drawing names from a hat and secretly buying a gift for the person whose name you’ve drawn.
 A Secret Santa gift exchange is an excellent way to celebrate Christmas with friends, family or co-workers.
 You're guaranteed to have a great time filled with fun and laughter.
 Did you know that Secret Santa originates from early Christmas traditions?
 The original ‘Secret Santas’ were the gift-bearing helpers of Santa Claus.
+You can even set up a Secret Santa gift exchange without email on the drawnames Secret Santa App.

 Ready to invite your group for a Secret Santa or Monito Monita gift exchange?